Information for parents of very young children (ages 3.5 – 5)

 The elementary age student is seven or eight years old.
 This is an age when most children begin taking lessons, however, parental supervision may be necessary and should be taken into consideration.
 My goal during lessons is to make everything clear to the student to the extent that this should not be needed during the practice sessions, but more so if the student is not capable of reading the instructions in the books used.
 Parents are especially needed to help schedule practice periods, check on work in progress, create an enthusiastic atmosphere for practice, and assisting when problems arise.

 The very young beginner is between four and six years of age.
-Before accepting any students in this age bracket, an interview lesson is required for assessment.
+Before accepting any students in this age bracket, an assessment lesson is required.
 Starting young children has many benefits and can be incredibly successful.
 One of the prime advantages of early music instruction is that it will give the child a definite interest and activity aside from play and nursery school of kindergarten.
 If home conditions are conducive to learning, and if the child is ready to begin piano lessons, a great deal will be gained from early instruction.
 Things to consider before looking into lessons are:

 - Does the child show an interest in learning to play the piano by trying to pick out melodies on the piano, or by singing, or by just listening to music?